open-ephys/ONI/source/hw-spec/devices/registers.rst

 .. _dev-reg-time:

 Devices SHOULD inform the :ref:`controller` of the time when a register access has been acknowledged.
-For read accesses, this is the time at which the value is retrieved.
-For write accesses, its meaning depends on the register effect
+For read accesses, this is the time at which the value is retrieved by the device.
+For write accesses, its meaning depends on the register effect timing:
-timing:

 - For registers with an immediate effect, the acknowledge time SHOULD be as close as possible to the time the effect occurs (e.g.: when the communication with the underlying hardware is finished)
 - For other register types, when the value is written to the device

-The time reported by the devices MUST use the same timer and format used for the ``hubclk_cnt`` field of their :ref:`data samples <dev-sample>`.
-If a device does not offer time for a register, the time MUST be of value 0xFFFFFFFFFFFFFFFF.
+The time reported by the devices MUST use the same counter source and format as the ``hubclk_cnt`` field of their :ref:`data samples <dev-sample>`.
+If a device does not provide the time of a register access, the time MUST be of value 0xFFFFFFFFFFFFFFFF.
 Access time reporting MAY be implemented in all or some of the registers of any device.

 Register access, bit-field definitions, reset behavior time of effect and access time reporting description MUST all be specified in the